abhijeetsrivastava/todo-app/README.md

 - Move lists around by using drag handle.
 - Delete list would prompt user for confirmation.
 - Deleting and creating list shows alert.
+-  Important tab shows important items only.
+Additionally, when in important tab adding items would mark them as important by default.

 ## Sort Setting
 There is a setting option on bottom right corner.